htpusa/moomin.jl/README.md

 How install and use Julia, see: https://julialang.org/

-The CPLEX solver is needed.
+A MILP solver is needed, you can use either CPLEX or Gurobi.
+GLPK unfortunately appears to be way too slow.

 Installing CPLEX for Julia: https://github.com/jump-dev/CPLEX.jl

+Installing Gurobi for Julia: https://github.com/jump-dev/Gurobi.jl

-Note that academic licenses are available for CPLEX.
+Note that academic licenses are available for both solvers.

 # Usage